sg-developer-portal/doc-portal-publisher-guide/get-started.md

 5. To have been added as a member in said 'Product'

-?> Points 3 - 5 would require you to reach out to the Developer's Portal Team
+?> Points 3 - 5 would require you to reach out to the Developer's Portal Team.
+Refer to [Working in Teams](/collaboration/teams-and-permissions) for more details

 ?> **Products** are government digital solutions such as TechPass, SHIP Hats, NDI etc. You will be able to choose which **Product** you will be writing your documentation for.